Vermont Other Fishing

 Chase Stokes shows off this monster musky which was 41 inches long and weighed 31 pounds.

-Larger lakes across the state of Vermont, with some of these miscellaneous fish populations, may include Harriman Reservoir, Island Pond, Lake Bomoseen, Lake Carmi, Lake Champlain, Lake Dunmore, Lake Memphremagog, Lake St Catherine, Lake Willoughby, Maidstone Lake, Seymour Lake, Somerset Reservoir and others.
+Larger lakes across the state of Vermont, with populations of northern pike or chain pickerel include Island Pond, Lake Bomoseen, Lake Carmi, Lake Champlain, Lake Dunmore, Lake Memphremagog, Lake St Catherine, Somerset Reservoir and others.
+Muskie can be found in Lake Champlain.

 Alyssa Bowen caught this 15-pound muskie (held up by her father, Mark) on Otter Creek.